falk0069/sony-pm-alt/README.md

 LINKING THE CAMERA AND THE PTP-GUID:
 -----------------------------------------------------------------
 In order to use this method you do still need to initially install Playmemories on a PC/MAC and link the camera to it.
 The key is to obtain the PTP-GUID.
-I'm not sure at this point the easiest way to obtain this is it doesn't seem to appear in any config files or settings menus that I can find.
-I did find a partial match to the GUID used on the USB controller in the windows registry.
-Basically the last 12 digit on this registry entry matched for me if anyone else want to validate: <br>
-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\USB\VID_14CD&PID_6D00\5&c1e6cce&0&1 <br>
-ContainerID = {a4d7a2f7-c5ae-11e4-93ac-080027f5164f}
+PM for Windows uses the MAC addresses of the available interfaces.
+List them with <code>ipconfig /all</code> on the command line and try them one-by-one.

 Otherwise the for-sure method is to run tcpdump/wireshark and watch for the first ptp packet (port 15740).
 You will see something like this: <br>
 ```